wuyou012/wuyou012.github.io/_pages/about.md

 * **Illumination-Aware Colonoscopic Visual Odometry:** Exploring self-supervised visual odometry for colonoscopy using illumination-aware 3D Gaussian splatting.
 * **Generative Sparse-View Synthesis:** Investigating collaborative learning for sparse-view synthesis based on generative 3D Gaussian splatting.

-# 💻 Project Experience
-* **Computer Vision, 3D Reconstruction, and Image Processing** — *Research Student, The Hong Kong Polytechnic University (Oct.
-2023 - Sep.
-2024)*
-  * Developed SIDGaussian for sparse-view novel view synthesis with semantic and local-depth regularization; this work was accepted by ICASSP 2025.
-  * Built a one-step, multi-view-consistent diffusion framework with vision conditioning and LoRA-based adaptation for efficient style transfer.
-  * Improved retina OCT image denoising and classification with a frequency-domain loss and an enhanced classification backbone.
-* **PhysInOne: Physics-Based Dataset** — *Research Assistant, The Hong Kong Polytechnic University (Apr.
-2025 - Aug.
-2025)*
-  * Contributed to the development of PhysInOne, a large-scale suite for visual physics learning and reasoning.
-  * Built foundational Unreal Engine and Unity skills for scene construction and animation workflows, and created UE materials and procedural workflows for scalable scene creation.

 # 📝 Publications